sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-cleanup.md

 Specifies weekdays on which the Cleanup Service is performed.
 The first day of week is assumed being Monday.
 When initially installing JS7, then default values specify: 1,2,3,4,5,6,7 for daily clean-up.
 If no weekdays are specified, the Cleanup Service will not start.

-For most situations it is recommended to run the Cleanup Service at a daily basis as this keeps the number of records low that will be purged.
+In most cases it is recommended to run the Cleanup Service on a daily basis, as this keeps the number of records to be purged low.
 There can be exceptions if daily job execution is very dense for 24 hours and if off-peak periods for example are available on weekends.

 ### Setting: *period\_begin*, Default: *01:00:00*